-(D) Each inpatient psychiatric service provider shall comply with all applicable TJC, HFAP and/or DNV, and/or federal, state, and local laws and regulations regarding patient care, safety, sanitation, and fire protection.
+(A) Each inpatient psychiatric service provider shall comply with all applicable TJC, HFAP, or DNV requirements;or federal, state, and local laws and regulations, regarding patient care, safety, sanitation, and fire protection.

 (1) A building inspection shall be made upon application for an initial license, repeated whenever renovations or changes in the building are made that would affect either the maximum number of licensed patient beds or substantially change the services provided by the inpatient psychiatric service provider, or whenever the department deems necessary.